 The main function of the family is to provide the necessary

-support for the proper upbringing of the offspring.
-The popularity
+support for the proper upbringing of its offspring.
+The

-of the extended family is hinged on the need for financial
+popularity of the extended family is hinged on the need

-towards the needs of the home.
-However, this is not the case
+towards the needs of the home; however, this is not the

-Grandparents now have to pick up the slack and use money meant
+to pick up the slack and use money meant for their retirement

 The nuclear family structure allows for more holistic support

 for children.
 Ideally, the husband should be the main breadwinner